England's ODI issues after another series defeat: Fifth bowler, too much cricket and not enough 50-over action

 They scored 414-5 and then rolled South Africa for 72.
 The 342-run victory was not just England's biggest by runs in men's ODIs but the biggest by runs in men's ODIs.

-The problem is that this win came after the series had been lost with a hammering at Leeds and a narrow defeat in Lord's giving the Proteas an unassailable 2-0 lead.
+The problem is that this win came after the series had been lost with a hammering in Leeds and a narrow defeat at Lord's giving the Proteas an unassailable 2-0 lead.

 - England men cricket results and fixtures for 2025 📒